JesseStraat/Quantum-Werewolf/README.md

 The game can support any number of players, one of which must be the game master (or GM).
 The GM does not actively compete with the other players, but runs the game behind the screens.

->P: (Python script) players are added using the "player" command.
+> P: (Python script) players are added using the "add_players" command.

->FE: (for example) Let us say that our game has 4 players, Alice, Bob, Craig and David, and one GM, Zack.
+> FE: (for example) Let us say that our game has 4 players, Alice, Bob, Craig and David, and one GM, Zack.
 In the Python script, Zack runs

-    add_players('Alice', 'Bob', 'Craig', 'David')
+    g.add_players('Alice', 'Bob', 'Craig', 'David')

 At the beginning of the game, all players (except the GM) are assigned a random ID number.
 Only the GM and the player can know someone's secret ID.
 > FE: Randomly, Alice is assigned to be player 1, Bob is player 2, Craig is player 3 and David is player 4.
 Only Alice and Zack can know that Alice is player 1 at this stage, but the other players might figure out later on...